shravan-padakanti/scala-1/Collections-(Maps).md

 * `None`    : if `map` does not contain the given key
 * `Some(x)` : if `map` associates the given `key` with the value x.

-###Decomposing Option
+### Decomposing Option

 Since options are defined as case classes, they can be decomposed using pattern matching:
 ```scala
 def showCapital(country: String) = capitalOfCountry.get(country) match {
     case Some(capital) => capital
     case None => "missing data"
 }
 ```
 Options also support quite a few operations of the other collections.
-In particular, they support `map`, `flatMap`, and `filter`, so we can use them with for-expressions
+In particular, they support `map`, `flatMap`, and `filter`, so we can use them with `for-expressions`.

-###Sorted and GroupBy
+### Sorted and GroupBy

 Two useful operations of SQL queries in addition to for-expressions are `groupBy` and `orderBy`